 - English Speaking Licensed Adventure Guide

-After having hung out with the whales we bring out the fishing rods and catch some fish to barbeque once on land again.
-This will give you an idea of local living and to see the steps from a to z from catching the fish to tasting it is simply fascinating.
+After hanging out with the whales, we’ll bring out the fishing rods and catch some fish to barbecue once we land ashore.
+This will give you an idea of local life, not to mention the excellent taste of freshly cooked fish!

 A hot beverage and some Icelandic refreshments are included on the tour, adding even more value to the whole experience.
 This tour is one for the books!